Application for a Commercial Building Permit

 How long does it take before I can get my permit?

-- Tenant improvement and smaller commercial permit applications without a development permit or off-site works and services have a 4-6 week processing time.
+- Tenant improvement and smaller commercial permit applications without a development permit or off-site works and services have an 8 week processing time.

 - Large commercial permits, which often include a development permit or off-site works and services, vary from one project to the next.
 Arrange a pre-application meeting with our Planning and Building representatives to discuss your project.
 During this meeting, we can give an estimate on processing time.
 Contact: 250-755-4429.